billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 energy-aware policies to aid in Energy Efficiency Management.

 Energy Efficiency Control:
-: Is a part of Energy Efficiency Management that deals with directing influence over devices.
+: Is part of Energy Efficiency Management that deals with directing influence over devices.

 Energy Efficiency Metric: